xiao-lu-research/cbq/README.md

 # Make sure that the following packages have been installed in your local R environment
 if(!require(rstan)) install.packages("rstan")

-# Install cirque from github
+# Install cbq from github
 if(!require(devtools)) install.packages("devtools")
 devtools::install_github("xiao-lu-research/cbq")
 ```